DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical implementation

-\paragraph{Comparison with accelerated methods in the fixed topology setting.} Now, we fix the Laplacian matrix via Eq. \eqref{laplacian} to compare simultaneously to the continuized framework \cite{even2021continuized} and ADOM+ \cite{kovalev2021lower}.
-We reports in Fig. \ref{ExpeAll} results corresponding to the complete graph with $n=250$ nodes and the line graph of size $n=150$.
-While sharing the same asymptotic rate, we note that the Continuized framework~\cite{even2021continuized} and MSDA~\cite{scaman17a} have better absolute constants than DADAO, giving them an advantage both in terms of number of communication and gradients.
-However, in the continuized framework, the gradient and communication steps being coupled, the number of gradient computations can potentially be orders of magnitude worse than our algorithm, which is reflected by Fig. \ref{ExpeAll}.b for the line graph.
-As for MSDA and ADOM+, Tab. \ref{complexity-graph} showed they do not have the best communication rates on certain classes of graphs, which is indeed confirmed in Fig. \ref{ExpeAll}.c for MSDA and both communication plots for ADOM+.
+\paragraph{Comparison between all methods.}We fix the Laplacian matrix via Eq. \eqref{laplacian} to compare simultaneously to the continuized framework \citep{even2021continuized}, MSDA \citep{scaman17a} and ADOM+ \cite{kovalev2021lower}.
+We compare ourselves to both versions of ADOM+: with and without the Multi-Consensus (M.-C.).
+We report in Fig. \ref{ExpeAll} results corresponding to the complete graph with $n=250$ nodes and the line graph of size $n=150$.
+While sharing the same asymptotic rate (see Fig. \ref{star_msda_dadao} for experimental confirmation), we note that the Continuized framework~\citep{even2021continuized} and MSDA~\citep{scaman17a} have better absolute constants than DADAO, giving them an advantage both in terms of the number of communication and gradient steps.
+However, in the continuized framework, the gradient and communication steps being coupled, the number of gradient computations can potentially be orders of magnitude worse than our algorithm, which is reflected by Fig. \ref{ExpeAll} for the line graph.
+As for MSDA, Tab. \ref{complexity-graph} showed they do not have the best communication rates on certain classes of graphs, as confirmed to the right in Fig. \ref{ExpeAll} for MSDA and in Fig. \ref{star_msda_dadao}.
+Thanks to its M.-C. procedure, ADOM+ can significantly reduce the number of necessary gradient steps.
+Yet, consistently with our analysis in Prop. \ref{optimality-dadao}, our method is systematically better in all settings in terms of communications.

+\paragraph{Further comparison between DADAO and MSDA.} To experimentally confirm that our communication complexity is better than accelerated methods using the spectral gap and abstract away the better absolute constants for MSDA, we ran DADAO and MSDA on the task of distributed linear regression for star graphs of size $n \in \{10,20, 70, 200, 300, 1000, 2000\}$.
+We considered the evolution of the average distance to the optimal with the number of gradient steps and commmunication steps in log scale for each run, and computed the slope of each line.
+For each graph size, we report in Fig. \ref{star_msda_dadao} the rate between the slope for DADAO and the slope for MSDA.

+We remark that the rate between the gradient complexities of DADAO and MSDA is indeed a $\mathcal O (1)$ (with a constant value of $\simeq 1/14$) while MSDA is indeed $\mathcal O (\sqrt{n} )$ worse than DADAO for communications on the star graph, as stated in Tab. \ref{complexity-graph}.